andrew-cruz/Embedded-Systems-Project/README.md

 ### Source Code
-*main.c
+* main.c
-  *Initializes required PORTs
+    * Initializes required PORTs
-  *Schedules and runs tasks
+    * Schedules and runs tasks
-*io.c/io.h
+* io.c/io.h
-  *Functions for working with hardware
+    * Functions for working with hardware
-    *LCD Screen
+    * LCD Screen
-    *ADC
+    * ADC
-    *Timer
+    * Timer
-*led_matrix.c/led_matrix.h
+* led_matrix.c/led_matrix.h
-  *Functions for sending data to LED Matrix
+    * Functions for sending data to LED Matrix
-  *Holds LED Matrix global variables
+    * Holds LED Matrix global variables
-*SM.c/SM.h
+* SM.c/SM.h
-  *Holds all State Machines used
+    * Holds all State Machines used
-  *Controls Joystick, Player, and Enemy movement
+    * Controls Joystick, Player, and Enemy movement

 ## Complexities

 ### Completed Complexities:
-● Implementing the joystick
+* Implementing the joystick
-● Implementing LED Screen
+* Implementing LED Screen
-● Implementing shift registers
+* Implementing shift registers
-● Implementing LCD Screen
+* Implementing LCD Screen
-● Game Logic
+* Game Logic
-● Pseudorandom number generator
+* Pseudorandom number generator

 ## Known Bugs and Shortcomings
-● When the game is playing sometimes enemies overlap and make it seem like they’ve disappeared.
+* When the game is playing sometimes enemies overlap and make it seem like they’ve disappeared.
 This happens because in my enemy move function because I do not check for collisions between the enemies or pellet.
 I can begin to debug this by adding another collision detection inside of the enemy move function.
-● Pac-Man seems to move a little too fast.
+* Pac-Man seems to move a little too fast.
 This is because of the period of the joystick read.
 I can begin to debug this by manipulating joystick period time.
-● Some dots on the LED Matrix are brighter than the others.
+* Some dots on the LED Matrix are brighter than the others.
 This is caused by the order that I send the data to the LED Matrix.
 I can begin to debug this by switching the order of the data.
 ## Future work

-I would like to extend the LED Matrix screen to a 16x16 screen for better viewing.
+* I would like to extend the LED Matrix screen to a 16x16 screen for better viewing.
 I would also like to implement sound into the game for a more immersive experience.
 Also I would like to add EEPROM so I could save the high score without it resetting after turning the game off.